Email Infrastructure with Compliance Built In, Not Bolted On

 Infrastructure-Level Disclosure, Not Application Code

-AI disclosure under EU AI Act Article 50 is configured at the mailbox level.
-Every agent routing through a disclosure-enabled mailbox gets the required disclosure injected automatically — no per-agent code changes, no risk of disclosure being omitted when application code is updated.
+AI disclosure under EU AI Act Article 50 is enforced at the send gateway and locked on for every mailbox.
+Every agent routing through MultiMail gets the required disclosure injected automatically — no per-agent code changes, no risk of disclosure being omitted when application code is updated, and no way to switch it off.

 Immutable Audit Records for Every Review Decision